How DCPS supports students’ social and emotional health through art

 Video is another important way of sharing art digitally.
 In celebration of Black History Month, the Wilson Jazz Strings group at Wilson High School performed an arrangement of This Little Light of Mine.
 Each performer recorded their own part at home.
 Their music teacher, Paul Phifer, edited the performances together using Adobe Premiere Pro and Adobe Premiere Rush.
 The video is intercut with photographs of notable black politicians, scientists, entertainers, athletes, and thinkers from throughout American history, further emphasizing the Black History Month message.

-Creating lessons with Adobe Spark
+Creating lessons with Creative Cloud Express

 “All students don’t need to learn to be the next great artist, but I want everyone who comes through our art classes to feel like they can be creative, that they can offer a new perspective,” says Vance.
 “Our next great engineers can be nurtured in the art classroom by gaining the confidence in their ability to learn, explore, and share ideas visually.”